The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 |

-| row_limiting_clause | Limits the number of rows returned by a query to implement pagination.
+| row_limiting_clause | Specifies the number of rows to be returned in a query to implement the page query.
 You can specify the offset and the number of rows or the percentage of rows to be returned.
-You can also use the ORDER BY clause to ensure the sorting order and obtain consistent results. |
+You can also specify the ORDER BY clause to ensure the sorting order and obtain consistent results. |

 |